-would be potentially affected by the pact" as indicated by the checklist o $\boxtimes$ Aesthetics Agriculture Resources $\boxtimes$ Air Quality $\boxtimes$ Biological Resources Cultural Resources Geology / Soils Hazards & Hazardous Materials $\boxtimes$ Hydrology / Water Quality Land Use / Planning $\boxtimes$ Mineral Resources $\boxtimes$ Noise Population / Housing Public Services Recreation $\boxtimes$ Transportation / Traffic Utilities / Service Systems Mandatory Findings of Significance DET ERMINATION (To be completed by th e Lead Agency): On t he basis of this initial evaluation : I find that the proposed project NEGATIVE DECLARATION will LD NOT have a significant effect on epared. the en vironment, and a I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared. $\boxtimes$ I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
-I find that the proposed project MAY have a "potentially significant" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
-Sign ature Date Printed Name For
+would be potentially affected by the pact" as indicated by the checklist o \boxtimes Aesthetics Agriculture Resources \boxtimes Air Quality \boxtimes Biological Resources Cultural Resources Geology / Soils Hazards & Hazardous Materials \boxtimes Hydrology / Water Quality Land Use / Planning \boxtimes Mineral Resources \boxtimes Noise Population / Housing Public Services Recreation \boxtimes Transportation / Traffic Utilities / Service Systems Mandatory Findings of Significance DET ERMINATION (To be completed by th e Lead Agency): On t he basis of this initial evaluation : I find that the proposed project NEGATIVE DECLARATION will LD NOT have a significant effect on epared. the en vironment, and a not be a significant effect in this s case oject could have a significant effect of because revisions in the project ha NEGATIVE DECLARATION will be ve bee en made by or agreed to by \boxtimes I find that the proposed project ENVIRONMENTAL IMPACT RE have a significant effect on the envision required. ronm ent, and an mitigated" impact on the environment pursuant to a measures based on the earlier a onmei pplica analys have a "potentially significant" or hat, but at least one effect 1) has been ble legal standards, and 2) has been sis as described on attached sheets.
+It was a property the effects that remain to be n adeq n addr An EN uately analyzed in an ressed by mitigation NVIRONMENTAL IMPACT I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
+Sign ature Date Prin rinted Name For